 Proteins are necessary to maintain the body’s proper acid-base balance.
-An example of improper balance of acid-balance would be the body’s ability to maintain its blood system in the proper acid-balance base.
-Without the proper balance of acid-balance in the blood system the body could go into acidosis or alkalosis.
-Both can lead to coma and death
+An example of the improper balance of acid-balance would be the body’s ability to maintain its blood system in the proper acid-balance base.
+Without the proper balance of acid-balance in the blood system, the body could go into acidosis or alkalosis.
+Both can lead to coma and death.

 Energy and Glucose

 Proteins do provide our body with some fuel.
 Excess protein can be converted to glucose to be used for energy.

 The protein RDA for adults is .8 grams per kilogram of a HEALTHY body weight person.
 Individual protein needs may be difficult to establish and may require the assistance of a Registered Dietitian.

 The right amount of protein for many people may be altered due to their current nutritional status.
 Factors that might affect protein requirements include:

 Most people in the United States get plenty of protein.
 In fact, many get an overabundance of protein.
 Individuals who consume a large quantity of protein, especially in the form of meat, are putting themselves at risk for a high-fat diet.
 High-fat diets have been linked to heart disease, diabetes, and cancer.
 High protein diets are not recommended.
 The long-term effects of high protein diets are not yet known.

 Good Sources of Protein:

 Beef, Chicken, Pork, Fish, Eggs, Ham, Lamb, Veal, Bison, Rabbit, Venison, Beans, Peas, Nuts, and Seeds.